55thSwiss/Kaggle/MPred/MPred_readme.md

 ### MPred Readme:

 This is an exercise in predcitive maintenance.
+The data is from a Kaggle competition of the same name.
 It's a work in progress.